 Your extension must not do anything that interferes with or diminishes the visibility, value, or quality of any ads that it does display.

-If you purchase or create promotional ad campaigns to promote your extensions through the ad campaign functionality in Partner Center, all ad materials you provide to Microsoft, including any associated landing pages, must comply with Microsoft Creative Specifications Policy and Microsoft Creative Acceptance Policy.
+If you purchase or create promotional ad campaigns to promote your extension through the ad campaign functionality in Partner Center, all ad materials you provide to Microsoft, including any associated landing pages, must comply with Microsoft Creative Specifications Policy and Microsoft Advertising Network policies.